Ecuadorian security crisis

-Since 2021, Ecuador has suffered a security crisis resulting from conflicts between criminal organizations with connections to drug trafficking.
-The conflicts began after the murder of Jorge Luis Zambrano, leader of the criminal syndicate Los Choneros, considered one of the oldest and most dangerous in the country.
-Zambrano was murdered on 28 December 2020 and his death led to the criminal groups known as Los Chone Killers, Los Lobos, Los Pipos and Los Tiguerones, which functioned as substructures of Los Choneros, to separate from the gang and start a war against its former leaders for control of the country's prisons and drug trafficking through a series of massacres and other criminal acts.
+Inter-gang conflicts began after the murder on 28 December 2020 of Jorge Luis Zambrano, leader of the criminal syndicate Los Choneros, considered one of the oldest and most dangerous in the country.
+Zambrano's death led to the criminal groups known as Los Chone Killers, Los Lobos, Los Pipos, and Los Tiguerones, which functioned as substructures of Los Choneros, to separate from the gang and start a war against its former leaders for control of the country's prisons and drug trafficking through a series of massacres and other criminal acts.
+A 2022 report by the Inter-American Commission on Human Rights said that the government had "lost control" of its prison system.